Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Conclusions

 Making use of the dipole picture of the CGC effective theory and of LCPT, we have calculated the cross section for the inclusive production of two jets in the scattering of a real photon with a target proton or nucleus at low~$x$.
 The computation was performed at next-to-leading order in $\alpha_s$, while resumming the multiple rescatterings of the partons off the semiclassical gluon fields in the target to all orders in the eikonal approximation.
 Using dimensional regularization, we explicitly showed the cancellation of ultraviolet singularities between different virtual NLO corrections on the amplitude level.
 Likewise, we demonstrated how both soft and collinear divergences, which appear in final-state radiation, cancel through an intricate interplay between the jet definition and certain virtual diagrams.
 Moreover, we regularized rapidity divergences with the standard cutoff method and absorbed the resulting large logarithms into the JIMWLK equations.
 This hybrid scheme, i.e. the dimensional regularization of UV and soft-collinear divergences combined with a cutoff for rapidity divergences, is commonly used in higher-order CGC calculations.
 However, it has the drawback that it obfuscates the distinction between `genuine' soft divergences on the one hand, and rapidity divergences on the other.
 The former are typically associated with initial- and final state radiation, while the latter are the hallmark of low-$x$ physics and related to the highly boosted target.
 The fact that, as we show in section~\ref{sec:coll}, not only all soft and collinear singularities cancel in the final-state, but the only large logarithms left are those removed by JIMWLK, is a powerful confirmation of the consistency of this scheme.

 After having obtained the NLO dijet cross section, we have explored the back-to-back limit to investigate whether our result could be cast in a form consistent with TMD factorization.
 At leading order, the overlap of the CGC and the TMD frameworks for processes such as this has been demonstrated already some time ago~\cite{Dominguez:2010xd,Dominguez:2011wm}.
 However, a full next-to-leading order matching is much more involved, since it constitutes an analysis of all Sudakov double and single logarithms as well as finite NLO contributions.
 A first demonstration that Sudakov double logarithms arise in the hadroproduction of a Higgs boson at low-$x$ was performed in~\cite{Mueller:2013wwa}, where also the precise form of these double logs in dijet production was inferred based on kinematical arguments.
 In this work, we revisited the analysis of the Sudakov double logarithms in the dijet case, this time based on the full NLO calculation.
 We argue that a kinematical improvement of the JIMWLK resummation is crucial to obtain the correct result for the Sudakov double logarithms.
 We have also identified a class of virtual contributions that, at least at first sight, break TMD factorization on the finite or potentially single-logarithmic level.
 Before drawing definite conclusions a more thorough study of the correlation limit of our process is needed, which is left for future work.
-We note that recently similar efforts have been made from the point of view of the Balitsky-Fadin-Kuraev-Lipatov (BFKL) framework \cite{Hentschinski:2021lsh,Nefedov:2021vvy}.
 The inclusive dijet electroproduction process has been studied within TMD factorization in refs.~\cite{delCastillo:2020omr, delCastillo:2021znl}.